-Corporate Governance Comments Disclosure Requirement (1) foreign jurisdiction, identify both the director and the other issuer. (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
+Corporate Governance Disclosure Requirement (1) Comments director and the other issuer. (e) Disclose whether or not the independent directors hold regularly scheduled meetings at which non- independent directors and members of management are not in attendance.
 If the independent directors hold such meetings, disclose the number of meetings held during the most recently completed financial year.
 If the independent directors do not hold such meetings, describe what the Board does to facilitate open and candid discussion among its independent directors.
-During the year 2012, there was no regularly scheduled meetings at which non-independent directors and members of management were not in attendance.
+During 2013, there were no regularly scheduled meetings at which non-independent directors and members of management were not in attendance.
 However, independent members had informal discussions throughout the year in order to discuss any subjects of their choice.
 Also, an "in camera session" is held at each meeting of the Board in which non-independent directors and members of management are not in attendance. (f) Disclose whether or not the chair of the Board is an independent director.
 If the Board has a chair or lead director who is an independent director, disclose the identity of the independent chair or lead director, and describe his or her role and responsibilities.
 If the Board has neither a chair that is independent nor a lead director that is independent, describe what the Board does to provide leadership for its independent directors.
-The Chairman of the Board, Marcel Bourassa, is not independent since he is also the President and the CEO of the company.
-The Corporation's Board gives a dominant place to independent directors of the Corporation in particular by communication and free access to its executive management.
+The Chairman of the Board, Marcel Bourassa, is not independent since he is also the President and the CEO of the Corporation.
+The Board gives a dominant place to independent directors of the Corporation in particular through communication and free access to its executive management.
 Moreover, the Audit Committee is chaired by an independent director. (g) Disclose the attendance record of each director for all Board meetings held since the beginning of the most recently completed financial year.
-An attendance record for each administrator at Board and Audit Committee meetings held during 2012 fiscal year is included in this Proxy Circular.
+An attendance record for each director at Board and Audit Committee meetings held during the 2013 fiscal year is included in this Proxy Circular under the heading Board and Audit Committee Attendance.
 2. Board Mandate Disclose the text of the Board's written mandate, or describe how the Board delineates its role and responsibilities.
 The Board has an official written mandate of the Board (Charter), which is attached hereto as Schedule B. 3.
 Positions Descriptions (a) Disclose whether or not the Board has developed written position description for the chair and the chair of each Board committee, or describe how the Board delineates the role and responsibilities of each such position.
-The Board has adopted official position descriptions for the Chairman of the Board and other Committee Chairs.
-The Chairman of the Board shall have, among others, the following responsibilities: (i) planning the meetings of the Board and its committees, establishing the agenda of these meetings and coordinating the activities of the Corporate Secretary as regards the affairs of the Board and its committees; (ii) chairing all of the meetings of the
+The Board has adopted official position descriptions for the Chairman of the Board and other committee chairs.
+The Chairman of the Board shall have, among others, the following responsibilities: (i) planning the meetings of the Board and its committees, establishing the agenda of these meetings and coordinating the activities of the Corporate Secretary as regards the affairs of the Board and its committees; (ii) chairing all of the meetings of the Board, ensuring the proper and efficient conduct